gr8nishan/finqa/README.md

   }

 ## Process
-- Upload the JSON files downloaded from the data sources.
-Because of the Open AI token constraint, we read only 100 rows for now.
+- Upload the json files downloaded from the datasources.
+Because of open ai token constraint we read only 100 rows for now.
 - When the data is uploaded the data is cleaned.
-We remove all the irrelevant characters and fields before creating embeddings.
+We remove all the irrevelant characters and fields before creating embeddings.
-- Ask questions in the UI
+- Ask Question in the UI

 ## Domain areas include:
 - Document splitting